Tracking Patches for Open Source Software Vulnerabilities: Our Approach

 \tool repeats the above two analyses on the newly-added nodes until there is no newly-added node or the depth of our reference network reaches a limit (which is \tocheck{5} by default).

-\begin{exmp} In the first iteration, \tool keeps the patch node ruby-saml@048a54 in the third layer in Fig. \ref{fig:example} because it changes non-test source code files.
-It identifies that one hybrid node in the third layer does not reference to any issue or commit, and the other references to two issues SAMLBase\#3 and saml\#140 and one commit SAMLBase@482cdf.
-In the next iteration, it finds that SAMLBase\#3 references to SAMLBase@482cdf, and saml\#140 references to two issues gosaml2\#36 and saml\#163 and two commits saml@814d1d and saml@55d682.
+\begin{exmp} In the first iteration, \tool keeps the patch~node ruby-saml@048a54 in the third~layer in Fig.~\ref{fig:example} because it changes non-test source code files.
+It identifies that one~hybrid node~in~the third layer does not reference to any issue/commit, and the~other~references to two issues SAMLBase\#3~and~saml\#140 and one commit SAMLBase@482cdf.
+In the next iteration, it finds that~SAMLBase\#3 references to SAMLBase@482cdf, and saml\#140 references to two issues gosaml2\#36 and saml\#163 and two commits saml@814d1d and saml@55d682.
 However, gosaml2\#36 is not included in our reference network as it belongs to a different repository than saml\#140; and saml@814d1d and saml@55d682 are also not included because they only change test code.
-Notice that these not included nodes are still shown in Fig. \ref{fig:example} for the ease of presentation, but are connected by dotted arrow lines.
+Notice that these not included nodes~are still shown in Fig.~\ref{fig:example} for the ease of presentation, but are connected~by dotted arrow lines.
 After this iteration, the depth limit is reached. \end{exmp}

-\textbf{Reference Augment.} Besides NVD, Debian and Red Hat which are explicit advisory sources, repository hosting platforms can be regarded as an implicit source because patches are often hidden in the commit history.
-Therefore, in this sub-step, \tool searches repository hosting platforms for patch commits of the CVE in order to further augment the reference network.
+\textbf{Reference Augmentation.} Besides NVD, Debian and Red Hat which are explicit advisory sources, repository hosting platforms can~be~regarded as an implicit source because patches are often~hidden in~the commit history.
+Hence, in this sub-step, \tool~searches repository hosting platforms for patch commits of the CVE in order~to~further augment the reference network.

-Inspired by our patch type analysis (Sec. \ref{sec:type}), here we only search GitHub as most patches are in the type of GitHub commits.
-Besides, issues trackers often assign an issue identifier to the CVE.
-Similarly, advisory publishers usually assign an advisory identifier to the CVE.
-For example, the vendor advisory of CVE-2019-10426 assigns an advisory identifier of SECURITY-1573 \cite{SECURITY-1573}, and the issue tracker assigns an issue identifier of THRIFT-4647 \cite{THRIFT-4647} to CVE-2018-11798.
-Hence, \tool uses a regular expression to extract issue and advisory identifiers respectively from the URL of issue and hybrid nodes in our reference network constructed in the previous two sub-steps.
+Inspired by our patch type analysis (Sec.~\ref{sec:type}), here we only search GitHub as most patches are in the type of GitHub commits.
+Besides, issues trackers often assign an issue identifier to the CVE.~Similarly, advisory publishers usually assign an advisory identifier to~the~CVE.
+For example, the vendor advisory of CVE-2019-10426 assigns~an~advisory identifier of SECURITY-1573~\cite{SECURITY-1573}, and the issue tracker assigns an issue identifier of THRIFT-4647~\cite{THRIFT-4647} to CVE-2018-11798.
+Hence, \tool uses a regular expression to extract~issue~and~advisory identifiers respectively from the~URL~of~issue~and~hybrid~nodes in our reference network constructed in the previous two sub-steps.